Go Beyond Book Club

 How to start a book club

 Begin by asking those dear to you.
 Your friends are probably readers like yourself or they are hoping to expand their reading repertoire and want a book club to help them do just that.
 In time you will want to bring in future book friends (outsiders) that will bring 'fresh reading personalities' to your book discussions.
-As the saying goes - 'Do not despise little beginnings'
+As the saying goes - 'Do not despise little beginnings'.

 An enduring book club will make decisions together.
 If someone leaves your group or knows somebody that wants to join make sure your group agrees unanimously to adding a new book friend.
 This will be especially important if you have a large group and it becomes harder to communicate.
 Voting tends to work the best in these situations.
-A simple raise of the hand when selecting a new member or even when choosing your next book pick - More on new and old members on Book Club Blogger
+A simple raise of the hand when selecting a new member or even when choosing your next book pick - More on new and old members on The Book Club Blogger.

 Where & When

 Where do you meet?
 Choose a place that works best for everyone.
-A book friends home is ideal but a restaurant, coffee house or library can be a good choice too if your group is small.
+A members home is ideal but a restaurant, coffee house or library can be a good choice too if your group is small.
 If your group is large or growing it might become more difficult to find a venue that will hold your reading group and let you have a decent book discussion.
 If hosting at someone's home won't work every time switch it up.
 For one month you can meet at a restaurant or coffee house then next time at someone's home.
 Lots of choices so no excuse to not book club!

-When choosing your book club day and time if more than two members cannot make that date then everyone needs to agree on a time that will work.
+When picking your book club day and time if more than two members cannot make that date then everyone needs to agree on a time that will work.
 If one person cannot make it then keep that date.
 You could be there for awhile trying to schedule one

 Choosing someone to lead

 Typically, the one that started your book club and made the effort to get it going will be the undeclared leader.
 If the undeclared leader is not up to the task then have an open discussion with your group on who would be willing to head things up.
-The one in charge (there can be more than one) will make sure the gathering starts on time, any announcements that need to be said, and is pretty much the go to member with any general questions that arise
+The one in charge (there can be more than one) will make sure the gathering starts on time, announcements that need to be said, and is pretty much the go to member with general questions that arise.

 Administrator - someone who will send out emails with any information that was missed by an absent member.
-Also, will keep tabs on all the books that have been read or future reads
+Also, will keep tabs on all the books that have been read or future reads.

 A suggestion - Having just one leader is not written in stone.
 More than one leader or aka: co-leader, can come in handy, especially if the leader cannot make it to the book club or leaves the group.
 A good and only requirement is to have leaders that are passionate about keeping your book club running for years to come!